 When EwachicJewelry reaches 200 Chic Points, she will be in the Style Council!

 The best advise I would say is to manage your money and keep track of what’s in your bank account.
 If you know what funds you have available, that will most likely help in your decision making.
-It certainly works for me.posted about 3 years ago
+It certainly works for me.posted over 3 years ago

-i keep the receipts of my purchases of the month in a little box or something where i can see them so that i am conscious that i’ve made some purchases already for that month.posted about 3 years ago
+i keep the receipts of my purchases of the month in a little box or something where i can see them so that i am conscious that i’ve made some purchases already for that month.posted over 3 years ago

 Just ask yourself,